claudiocarotenuto/geonames_rails/README.md

   Dir["#{Gem.searcher.find('geonames_rails').full_gem_path}/lib/tasks/*.rake"].each { |ext| load ext }

-And to generate the migration and models, use
+To generate the migration and models, use

   rails generate geonames_rails:migration
   rails generate geonames_rails:models

+And do do the magic, run

+  rake geonames_rails:pull  # to download the data rake geonames_rails:load  # to load it
+  rake geonames_rails:run   # to do both at once (use for heroku)

 Thanks to Garrett Davis for converting it into Rails 3 and John Barton for making the thing in the first place.